LedgerHQ/ledger-live/.changeset/green-rice-cheer.md

 "live-mobile": patch
 ---

-Hide Backup section during onboarding on Flex and Stax
+Stax/Flex onboarding:
+  - Hide "Backup with Recover" section
+  - Auto redirect to Recover upsell between the onboarding and the post onboarding